Bruno Moraes (footballer, born 1989)

-Bruno Eduardo Moraes (born 12 January 1989) is a Brazilian footballer who plays as a forward for Santa Cruz FC.
+Bruno Eduardo de Moraes (born 12 January 1989), also known as Bruno Moraes, is a Brazilian footballer who plays as a forward for Figueirense.

 Career

 Born in Bragança Paulista, Moraes began his career on Santo André, and after being deemed surplus to requirements, signed with Porto Alegre.
 Soon after, he returned to his native state, joining Bragantino.
 However, after failing to appear with Braga, he was loaned to Ferroviário in March 2012.

 In 2013 Moraes signed with Taubaté, and after being the club's topscorer, he signed a contract with Série A outfit Portuguesa on 5 July.
 He made his top flight debut on the 13th, scoring in a 1–4 defeat to Santos.

 Moraes was released by Lusa in December, after the club's relegation.
 He subsequently represented Red Bull Brasil and Ferroviária before joining Santa Cruz.

 On 4 December 2017, after a stint at Dibba, Moraes joined Botafogo-SP.